AlexandroMtzG/datalang-db-to-api/README.md

 ![Database to API](https://yahooder.sirv.com/datalang/seo/database-to-api.png)

-## What is DataLang?
+## What is Database to API?

-[DataLang](https://datalang.io) is an AI-powered app that lets you chat with your databases.

-This repository is for custom servers that can be used to expose your database as an API.
+This is a .NET 8 app that exposes your database SQL statements as API endpoints.

 ## Getting Started